pallets/flask/docs/quickstart.rst

-We recommend accessing URL parameters with `get` or by catching the `KeyError` because users might change the URL and presenting them a 400 bad request page in that case is a bit user unfriendly.
+We recommend accessing URL parameters with `get` or by catching the `KeyError` because users might change the URL and presenting them a 400 bad request page in that case is not user friendly.

-For a full list of methods and attributes on that object, head over to the :class:`~flask.request` documentation.
+For a full list of methods and attributes of the request object, head over to the :class:`~flask.request` documentation.

 File Uploads
 ````````````

-Obviously you can handle uploaded files with Flask just as easy.
-Just
+You can handle uploaded files with Flask easily.
+Just make sure not to
-make sure not to forget to set the ``enctype="multipart/form-data"``
+forget to set the ``enctype="multipart/form-data"`` attribute on your HTML
-attribute on your HTML form, otherwise the browser will not transmit your
-files at all.
+form, otherwise the browser will not transmit your files at all.

 Uploaded files are stored in memory or at a temporary location on the
 filesystem.
 You can access those files by looking at the